Darkrizer2705/AirStrikeGame/README.md

-AirStrike Game – How to Run from Terminal
+AirStrike Game – How to Run

-This project is a simple 2D Air Strike game developed using Java AWT and Swing only.
+This project is a 2D Air Strike game developed using Java AWT and Swing only.

 ---

 ## Requirements

-1. Java JDK 8 or above must be installed
+1. Java JDK 8 or above installed
-2. Terminal / Command Prompt / PowerShell
+2. Command Prompt / PowerShell
-3. Windows OS (commands given for Windows)
+3. Windows OS

-To check Java installation:
+Check Java installation:
 java -version
 javac -version